Mohdhussain28/Basic_Physics/README.md

 # Explorable Physics
-This <a href="https://landgreen.github.io/physics/">site</a> contains course notes for algebra based physics with <a href="https://explorabl.es/">explorable</a> <a href="http://worrydream.com/ExplorableExplanations/">explanations</a>.
+This site contains course notes for algebra based physics with explorable  explanations.
 The explorables attempt to instill an intuitive understanding of physics, but mostly they are just fun.

 I wrote it for my students, but it might be useful if you are learning or teaching physics.
 I'm still adding content for 2020-2021.
 Let me know if you have any ideas or if you have found one of the numerous mistakes.